ufwrite

 Starting from scratch, you define an curve stack DB=xfopt('empty').
 You can then copy data sets from the stack XF (previously initialized by iiplot or xfopt) using DB(i)=XF(j).
 You can also build a new data set by giving its fields (see xfopt for the fields for the three supported dataset types).
 The following would be a typical example

-With iiplot, you can use the standard database wrapper XF to change properties as needed then write selected datasets to a file.
+With iiplot, you can use the stack to change properties as needed then write selected dataset to a file.
 For example,

 Note that you can edit these properties graphically in the iiplot properties ... figure.